Curious about Bitcoin and how it works? This comprehensive manual will explain how you can use Bitcoin to protect your financial privacy.

 Why it is important to keep your funds private

 As a financial system, Bitcoin functions completely differently from the established banking network.
 Bitcoin allows you to store funds yourself, without the need for a third party, and it places the burden of keeping said funds secure and accessible on you.

 While opening an account with a traditional bank or other financial institution requires significant cost and effort, creating a Bitcoin account is quick and easy to do on your home computer.
 This speedy process makes it possible to create millions of separate accounts if you wish.

-Two aspects in particular—privacy and identity—function very differently with Bitcoin than in the legacy financial system.
+Two aspects in particular—privacy and identity—function very differently with Bitcoin from in the legacy financial system.